Skip to main content

 4 mentions Positive Neutral Negative

-• “The enemies were of pretty cool design, and I thought the bobs were very funny.”
+• “The enemies had pretty cool designs, and I thought the bobs were very funny.”

-• “It is a first-person shooter with something of a plot and intentional funny moments.”
+• “It is a first-person shooter with a plot and intentional funny moments.”

 • grinding